seamusdemora/PiFormulae/Bash_shell-SomeUsefulTricks.md

 [**⋀**](#table-of-contents)

-## Clear the contents of a file without deleting the file:
+## Clear the contents of a file without deleting the file

 ```bash
 $ > somefile.xyz			# works in bash